 It is important to insist that the police take a formal statement of complaint.
 If it is an emergency, the police may issue a family violence safety notice that can include an exclusion condition, and they can detain a person to allow you time to apply for an intervention order.

 All police stations have access to a family violence adviser, and there is a family violence liaison officer at all 24-hour police stations.

 Police officers can charge a family violence perpetrator with criminal charges.
 If there is an existing safety notice or intervention order, the police can charge the perpetrator with breaching that notice or order.

 People who have experienced family violence should consider taking protective measures (e.g. changing locks, changing telephone numbers, screening calls, or moving house).
-Tell neighbours and local police that there may be trouble from your former partner.
+Tell neighbours, schools, workplaces and local police that there may be trouble from your former partner.